barryclark/jekyll-now/_posts/2017-1-18-bootstrap.md

 ```

-The next thing you want to do with you base.html file is include a place for the templates you extend from here.
+The next thing you want to do with your base.html file is include a place for the templates you extend from here.
 Just create a container and specify that you want any additional content (such as page.html) to go there.
 We want to put everything in a container.
 I don't think you can include the black content, endblock part as code.
 Github doesn't seem to like that.
 After the nav section, you'll need some curly braces around: % block content %

 And then some around: % endblock %